LinHeMa/congress-budget-watch-platform/PRPs/add-budget-panel.md

 3. **No Breaking Changes**:
    - All existing components remain unchanged
-   - Zustand store interface unchanged
+   - Zustand store type unchanged
    - All imports and dependencies preserved

 4. **TypeScript Compliance**:
-   - Proper interfaces for all props
+   - Proper types for all props
    - Type-safe event handlers
    - Generic typing where appropriate